mlz-cisx/nfdi-meta-analysis/book/data_analysis/workflow_engines/workflow_engines.md

 * Verification of the current process status: Check whether it is valid executing a task, given current status.
 * Determine the authority of users: Check if the current user is permitted to execute the task.
 * Executing condition script: After passing the previous two steps, the workflow engine executes the task, and if the execution successfully completes, it returns the success, if not, it reports the error to trigger and roll back the change.

+[Here](https://meirwah.github.io/awesome-workflow-engines/) you can find a list of different workflow engines